PaxRon777/OSwebsite/README.md

 Browser Notes
 The built-in browser uses an iframe.
 Some websites block iframe embedding via X-Frame-Options or CSP headers and will show an error with a link to open in a new tab.
 Sites that allow embedding (Wikipedia, documentation sites, etc.) will work normally.

+## 🛠️ Installation & Setup
+1. Clone this repository or download the files.
+2. Open `os.html` in any modern web browser.

 ## 🧠 Development Note

 This project was developed using **vibe coding**—an iterative, high-level conceptual development approach where the developer guides the "vibe" and intent while the AI handles the heavy lifting of implementation.